How to Be Patient with Yourself

 He Leads Gently

-"He tends his flock like a shepherd: He gathers the lambs in his arms and carries them close to his heart; he gently leads those that have young."
+"He shall feed his flock like a shepherd: he shall gather the lambs with his arm, and carry them in his bosom, and shall gently lead those that are with young."
 (Isaiah 40:11)

 He Offers Compassion, Not Condemnation